 Marketing and sales industry is a little bit trickier, up to a point when you start quantifying customer behavior.
 Recommendations based on your previous purchases and search history are products of machine learning.
 Companies in this line of business invest in AI to capture customer data and analyze it to create the most responsive and pleasant shopping experience.

 Not every company requires a constant data analysis through AI, and some companies simply don’t have IT resources to sustain it.
 So we now see a rise of a new business model – Machine-Learning-as-a-Service.
 Which doesn’t have the same ring as Software-as-a-Service (SaaS).
 But nevertheless, it is a model that is gaining great popularity.
 It acts virtually the same as SaaS, your company pays the subscription fee and uses AI that someone else is managing.

-Although the technology behind machine learning tools is far from perfection, your company can take advantage of an existing application to grow your business and succeed in the market.
+Although the technology behind machine learning services and tools is far from perfection, your company can take advantage of an existing application to grow your business and succeed in the market.
 Salesforce platform provides a great number of applications and analytics tools, such as Salesforce Einstein, that can give you a competitive edge.